Melanin-concentrating hormone: Skin pigmentation

 Though MCH was initially discovered for its role in determining pigmentation levels in fish, determining MCH's role in mammalian skin pigmentation has been much more difficult.
 However, MCHR1 has been found in human melanocytes and some melanoma cells, so MCH is able to bind to these cells as well as keratinocytes though they do not express MCHR1.
 In melanocytes, MCH seems to have an antagonistic relationship with α-MSH, and decreased melanin production.
 Though, more information is needed to fully understand MCH's relationship with skin pigmentation in mammals.

 Clinical significance

 Narcolepsy

 While MCH does promote sleep, there has been no research that links MCH to narcolepsy.
 Research has instead found that in individuals with narcolepsy there is a decrease in orexin neurons, which would promote wakefulness, while the number of MCH neurons do not vary from the average non-narcoleptic individual.

 Depression and anxiety

 MCH has been linked to depression and anxiety.
-MCHR1 antagonists have been show to act as antidepressants.
+MCHR1 antagonists have been shown to act as antidepressants.